-In September 2018, home loan interest rates climbed.
-A survey of the Mortgage Bankers Association, Freddie Mac and Realtor.com predicts that 30-year fixed home loan rates will continue to increase through the end of 2018 and beyond, which implies that interest rates across the board will rise.
+In the fall of 2018, home loan interest rates climbed.
+A survey of the Mortgage Bankers Association, Freddie Mac and Realtor.com predicts that 30 year fixed home loan rates will continue to increase, which implies that interest rates across the board will rise.

 If your credit score has gone up since you took out your home loan, you may qualify for lower rates.
-If you took out an adjustable rate home loan with initial low rates, those will likely be going up once the initial term ends.
-Depending on your original terms, interest rate and the amount of months left in your current loan, it’s even possible that you’d actually save money by refinancing to a 15-year home loan.
+If you took out an adjustable rate home loan with initial low rates, those will likely be going up once the initial term ends, and that will leave you with a higher monthly payment.
+Depending on your original terms, interest rate and the amount of months left in your current loan, you could really set yourself up to save a lot of money by refinancing to a 15 year home loan.

 Save More for Retirement

 The interest you're paying each month may seem minor, but over the long term, it can mean a huge hit to your finances.
 For example:

 Say you originally took out $250,000 as a 30 year mortgage at a fixed rate of five percent.
 Using a loan calculator, you can see that you'll pay $233,139.46 in interest.
 Compare that to the same loan amount on a 15 year loan with a fixed rate of four percent.
 You'd be paying only $82,859.57 in interest — more than a $150,000 difference in the long run!

 Interest Rate Percentage:

 With the 15 year mortgage, you would save more than $150,000!

 Depending on where you are at in your loan repayment, you could have the potential to save a lot of money in interest.
 With the money you save long-term, you can put more cash into paying down credit card debt, investing or contributing to a retirement fund.